The Concorde... Airport '79: Production

 It took producer Jennings Lang a number of years to get permission from Air France to use the Concorde.
 Air France requested some changes to the story and dialogue.
-Lang argued the film was not a direct sequel because it used different characters and settings, apart from George Kennedy whose character was promoted to pilot.
+Lang argued the film was not a direct sequel because it used different characters and settings, apart from George Kennedy whose character Joe Patroni was promoted to pilot.
+The plot to bring down the Concorde in the second act of the film was very similar to the Turkish Airlines Flight 981 accident six years earlier, in that an explosive decompression (and subsequent loss of control) was caused by the cargo hold door blowing off in flight, although it is not known if this was coincidence, or indeed the writers' direct inspiration.

-The film was originally going to be called Airport '79 - the Concorde but Lang decided to rename it so it would not be confused with Airport 75 and Airport 77.
+The film was originally going to be called Airport '79 - the Concorde but Lang decided to rename it so it would not be confused with Airport 1975 and Airport '77.
 In October 1978 Universal announced that filming would start in November.
 Susan Blakely appeared in the film as the first in a three-picture deal she signed with Universal following the success of Rich Man, Poor Man.
 Parts of the film were also shot in Alta, Utah.
 Filming had finished by February 1979.

-Sylvia Kristel wrote in her memoirs that Delon was unhappy with the size of his trailer and insisted he be given Rich's trailer, which was larger.
+Sylvia Kristel wrote in her memoirs that Alain Delon was unhappy with the size of his trailer and insisted he be given David Lowell Rich's trailer, which was larger.
 Rich complained to Lang, who supported Delon.
 Kristel wrote that towards the end the shoot, the director started "being overtly misogynistic.
 He treats me badly, shouting, making me repeat things all the time for no reason."